padok-team/dojo-kubernetes-security/README.md

 ## First attack scenario
 ### Step 3 : First exploit on the node : Retrieve the secret flag from the cluster

+The goal of this step is to retrieve a flag located in a secret in kubernetes.

 <details>
   <summary>Hint 1</summary>